Dr. Amanda O’Bryan works as a mental health coach, writer and meditation teacher.

 I believe that people always have the power to change, whether it’s their story, their behavior or their beliefs about themselves.
 And it is my fervent hope that the field of Psychology is an agent to empower positive change in both the individual and society at large.
 I’ve connected to the field as a teacher, researcher, clinician and coach, each time with this intention towards service of a greater humanity.
 I am forever fascinated by people and will be a lifelong student.

-Whether through teaching, researching, learning, or application, Amanda has been involved in the field of Psychology for 20 years.
-She believe in both the impact of peer-reviewed research as well as the importance of lived experiences, and strives to be inclusive in her work with open thinking.
+Whether through teaching, researching, learning, or application, Amanda has been involved in the field of Psychology for over 20 years.
+She believes in both the impact of peer-reviewed research as well as the importance of lived experiences, and strives to be inclusive in her work with open thinking.